Countries with No Property Taxes Where You REALLY Own Your Home

 Cook Islands

-However, land cannot be easily owned by foreigners in freehold form and, instead, the government requires property leases to be held by non-Cook Islanders, with such leases lasting up to 60 years.
+However, land cannot be easily owned by foreigners in freehold form.
+Instead, the government requires property leases to be held by non-Cook Islanders, with such leases lasting up to 60 years.

 This semi-sovereign island chain may become more important for real estate in the future, but for now, at least, it may present too many challenges for foreign investors despite its ‘Pacific paradise’ draw.